About Evelyne Notton

 Evelyne Notton spent the first ten years of her career as an embedded software and backend developer before leading technical challenges on numerous startups since 2008.
-She is an expert on managing acquisition and fusion, dealing with the integration of engineering teams, resources and products.
+She is an expert on mergers and acquisitions (M&A), dealing with the integration of engineering teams, resources and products.
 Today she is driving the technical roadmap as a CTO at Splio - an ambitious marketing software that helps startups activate and engage their customers.
+We were happy to have her on stage at the CTO Forum, where she shared her experience on those topics.

 I have worked in the IT industry as a leader since 2008, and I like to enter a company when it is about to scale and when it has infrastructure challenges that need to be implemented.
 I often change companies, and when I don’t have anything more to add to bring, I find another chapter.
 It keeps me stimulated, and I have learned more this way than if I had spent all those time in the same company.